Zhang Guolao: Life

 Zhang was the most eccentric of the Eight Immortals, seen clearly in the style of Chinese martial arts dedicated to his memory.
 The style includes moves such as delivering a kick during a backflip or bending so far back that your shoulders touch the ground.
 He was known to be quite entertaining, often making himself invisible, drinking water from the petals of poisonous flowers, snatching birds in flight from the sky, as well as wilting flowers simply by pointing in their direction.

 Depiction in art and culture

 Zhang appears frequently in Chinese paintings and sculpture, either with the Eight Immortals or alone, and, like the other immortals, can be seen in many different common artistic mediums and everyday objects.
-He may be depicted standing or seated, but is typically shown riding his white mule, usually seated facing backwards.
+He is typically shown riding his white donkey, usually seated facing backwards.
 His emblem is a fish drum, which is a tube-shaped bamboo drum with two iron rods or mallets that he carries with him, or carrying a phoenix feather or a peach, representing immortality.
 Since he represents old age, in the Taoist fengshui tradition, a picture or statue of him can be placed in the home or bedroom of an elderly person to help bring them a long life and a good, natural death.
 A picture of him on his mule offering a descendant to a newly wed couple can also be found in Taoist nuptial chapels.